May the Love Triangle be Ever in Your Favour

 Considering this, I want to take a deep dive into an aspect of the series that is less commonly viewed through a political lens: the love triangle.

-One ugly reality of the Hunger Games is that in the promotion of the books and films, our media ended up mirroring that of the Capitol.
-I remember when the films first came out, there were all sorts of merchandise available - makeup, Mockingjay jewelry, tote bags, and my local bookstore had these massive cardboard cutouts of the characters with the caption "Team Peeta" or "Team Gale" noted along the bottom.
+One ugly reality of the Hunger Games is that our media ended up mirroring that of the Capitol in the promotion of the books and films.
+When the films first came out, I remember all sorts of merchandise available - makeup, Mockingjay jewelry, tote bags, and my local bookstore had these massive cardboard cutouts of the characters with the caption "Team Peeta" or "Team Gale" noted along the bottom.
 The marketing team followed the Capitol's playbook to a tee, making the romance and showmanship the centre of a story about inequality, poverty, and the abuse of power.

 Since then, general audiences have done well recognizing the parallel strategies of Snow and Coin, the role Katniss's clothing played in selling a particular story, and how she eventually marketed herself to start or quell the revolution.
 But, we have yet to reclaim the love triangle.